Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in their tattoo designs.

 Popular Native American tribal tattoo imagery used in contemporary tattooing includes dream-catchers, arrows, animals, feathers, and abstract tribal patterns.

 In Native American culture, tribal tattoos were used for both ritualistic and identification purposes as well as providing protective properties to the wearer.

-For Native American warriors, tribe members would receive tribal tattoos as a mark of their heroism in battle.
+For Native American warriors, tribe members would receive tribal tattoos as a mark of their heroism.

 For other members of specific tribes, tribal tattoos were used to identify themselves as part of their community.

 Still, other tribes considered their tattoos to be supernatural in power, granting them protection through a connection to the spiritual realm.